Spicy Sambal Goreng: Creating Flavors of Lembeh at Home

 Are you ready to dive into Lembeh?
 Stay at Lembeh Resort and enjoy the wonders of the Strait in comfortable accommodation with a touch of luxury.
 Our secluded location on Lembeh Island, combined with our exclusive service and exquisite dining make Lembeh Resort a wonderful home away from home in North Sulawesi.

-Our professional dive guides are marine biology and underwater photography trained (and PADI or SSI certified), and we are the only dive resort in Lembeh with on-site marine biologists, photo pro and Backscatter Authorized Photo Center.
+Our professional dive guides are marine biology and trained underwater photography (with PADI or SSI certified), and we are the only dive resort in Lembeh with on-site marine biologists, photo pro and Backscatter Authorized Photo Center.